ekzGuille/aws-solutions-architect-professional-notes/contenidos/Security/kms.md

 ## Multi-Region Keys
 * Identical keys in different regions
-* Encrypt in one region and Decrypt in other region
+* Encrypt in one region and Decrypt in another region
 * Not global -> Replicas of a Primary one (**only one primary at a time**, replicas can be promoted into primary)